-Numerous factors beyond our control do, and will continue to, affect the marketability and price of oil and natural gas acquired, produced, or discovered by us.
-Our ability to market our oil and natural gas may depend upon our ability to acquire capacity on pipelines that deliver natural gas to commercial markets or contract for the delivery of crude oil by rail.
-See "Industry Conditions - Transportation Constraints and Market Access" and "Weakness in the Oil and Natural Gas Industry" in these Risk Factors.
-Deliverability uncertainties related to the distance our reserves are from pipelines, railway lines, processing and storage facilities; operational problems affecting pipelines, railway lines and processing and storage facilities; and government regulation relating to prices, taxes, royalties, land tenure, allowable production, the export of oil and natural gas and many other aspects of the oil and natural gas business may also affect us.
+Our ability to market our oil and natural gas may depend upon our ability to acquire capacity in pipelines that deliver oil, NGLs and natural gas to commercial markets or contract for the delivery of crude oil and NGLs by rail.
+Numerous factors beyond our control do, and will continue to, affect the marketability and price of oil and natural gas acquired, produced, or discovered by us, including:

+- deliverability uncertainties related to the distance our reserves are from pipelines, railway lines and processing and storage facilities; - operational problems affecting pipelines, railway lines and processing and storage facilities; and - government regulation relating to prices, taxes, royalties, land tenure, allowable production and the export of oil and natural gas.

-Prices for oil and natural gas are subject to large fluctuations in response to relatively minor changes in the supply of and demand for oil and natural gas, market uncertainty and a variety of additional factors beyond our control.
-These factors include economic and political conditions in the United States, Canada, Europe, China and emerging markets, the actions of Organization of the Petroleum Exporting Countries ("OPEC") and other oil and natural gas exporting nations, governmental regulation, political stability in the Middle East, Northern Africa and elsewhere, the foreign supply and demand of oil and natural gas, risks of supply disruption, the price of foreign imports and the availability of alternative fuel sources.
+Oil and natural gas prices are expected to remain volatile for the near future because of market uncertainties over the supply and demand of these commodities due to the current state of the world economies, shale oil production in the United States, Organization of the Petroleum Exporting Countries ("OPEC") actions, political uncertainties, sanctions imposed on certain oil producing nations by other countries, conflicts in the Middle East and ongoing credit and liquidity concerns.
 Prices for oil and natural gas are also subject to the availability of foreign markets and our ability to access such markets.
 A material decline in prices could result in a reduction of our net production revenue.
 The economics of producing from some wells may change because of lower prices, which could result in reduced production of oil or natural gas and a reduction in the volumes and the value of our reserves.
 We might also elect not to produce from certain wells at lower prices.

-All these factors could result in a material decrease in our expected net production revenue and a reduction in our oil and natural gas production, development and exploration activities.
 Any substantial and extended decline in the price of oil and natural gas would have an adverse effect on the carrying value of our reserves, borrowing capacity, revenues, profitability and cash flow from operating activities and may have a material adverse effect on our business, financial condition, results of operations and prospects.